karakays/lfcs/README.md

 ###### Memory management

+* Swap area is moved back to memory when enough memory is freed or priority becomes in swap becomes higher - access required

-* To come out of the memory pressure, kernel overcommits memory (exceed RAM + swap) because many processes don't use all requested memory.
-This applies for user processes only.
+* To come out of the memory pressure, kernel overcommits memory (exceeds RAM + swap) by means of that many processes don't use all requested memory.
+This technique applies for user processes only.

 * Overcommission is configured in `/proc/sys/vm/overcommit_memory` file.

-* OOM-killer
+* In case available memory is exhausedted.
+OOM-killer exterminates process(es) selected to free up memory.
+The tricky part here is which process will be killed to keep the system alive.

+* The victim process is selected based on the value `badness` that is at /proc/{id}/oom_score`.

+* ```swapon/swappoff``` enable/disable devices for paging/swapping

+# TODO: do lab exercises

+### Chapter XIV.
+IO Monitoring

+* I/O-bound systems: CPU mostly idle waiting IO ops to complete.